 Program Learning Outcomes

-1. 1.Demonstrate a good practical background in computing, mathematics and statistics with a focus on geospatial knowledge and applications.
+1. 1.Demonstrate a strong practical foundation in computing, mathematics, and statistics with a focus on geospatial knowledge and applications.

-2. 2.Demonstrate strong knowledge of the fundamental theories and concepts upon which the GIS technology is built.
+2. 2.Demonstrate a solid understanding of the fundamental theories and concepts upon which GIS technology is built.

 4. 4.Produce cartographic maps.

-5. 5.Demonstrate proficiency in remote sensing and show competence in performing related analysis.
+5. 5.Demonstrate proficiency in remote sensing and related analyses.

-7. 7.Demonstrate good knowledge of computer networking concepts and show a good practical experience in the usage of technology within the GIS environment.
+7. 7.Demonstrate good knowledge of computer networking concepts and practical experience in using technology within the GIS environment.

-8. 8.Demonstrate proficiency in database management system and show experience creating geographic databases.
+8. 8.Demonstrate proficiency in database management systems and experience in creating geographic databases.

 9. 9.Design and implement a substantial GIS project.

-10. 10.Recognize the need for, and demonstrate an ability to engage in, continuing professional development.
+10. 10.Recognize the need for, and demonstrate the ability to engage in, continuing professional development.

-12. 12.Demonstrate their understanding of professional, ethical, legal and social issues and responsibilities.
+12. 12.Demonstrate an understanding of professional, ethical, legal, and social issues and responsibilities.

 Admission Requirements